 - 1. Shut down the PC - 2.
-Unplug the PC from power mains and ensure the camera is turned off - 3.
-Open the side of the computer to access the PCI and PCIe slots
+Unplug the PC from power mains and ensure the camera is turned off

 4. Locate an available 4 channel or higher PCIe slot (marked x4).
 Refer to the PC's documentation to locate a suitable slot.